The Evolution of Paint: A Look Back Through History

 Aluminum Paint

-Other new pigments in the 19th century included vermilion, cobalt blue, and cadmium pigments.
-With the variety of new pigments, 19th-century artists and DIYers had a full rainbow of colors at their disposal for the first time.
-These innovative paints and pigments revolutionized decorative arts and spawned new painting techniques and styles.
-The world became a much more colorful place.
+Other new pigments of the 19th century included vermilion, cobalt blue, and cadmium-based colors, offering artists and DIYers an unprecedented rainbow of options.
+These innovations revolutionized decorative arts, expanded creative possibilities, and made the world a brighter, more colorful place.

 Modern Synthetic Paints - Latex, Epoxy, Polyurethane

-Modern synthetic paints have revolutionized how we protect and decorate surfaces.
-Here’s a look at three of the most common and versatile options:
+Modern synthetic paints have transformed the way we protect and beautify surfaces.
+Among the most common and versatile are latex, epoxy, and polyurethane.

 Latex Paint